rockettheme/docs/Docs/wordpress/plugins/rokstock/INDEX.md

 The first thing you'll need to do is [download][download] the latest version of RokStock.
 The package you will download contains everything you need to get RokStock up and running and it is compatible with WordPress 3.2 or higher.
 It does not need to be uncompressed.

-Once you've downloaded the package, go into the WordPress Administrator and:
+Once you have downloaded the package, go into the WordPress Administrator and:

 From WordPress 3.x: